Tasneemalabsi/data-structures-and-algorithms/python/trees/README.md

 the breadth first challenge: Write a function called breadth first that takes a binary tree as an argument and returns a list of all values in the tree, in the order they were encountered

+the tree fizz buzz challenge: Conduct “FizzBuzz” on a k-ary tree while traversing through it to create a new tree.
+Set the values of each of the new nodes depending on the corresponding node value in the source tree.

 ## Whiteboard Process
 tree max